Configure the HTTP client

 6. Logging and debugging HTTP requests

-# Log both request and response line + headers (+ body, see below)
+# Log both request and response line + headers (+ body, up to limit)

 quarkus.flow.http.client.logging.scope=request-response